Why am I receiving a violation or noncompliance notice? How does it impact me?

 My lease is ending soon.
 What are my options?

 All residents receive a notice 3-months prior to the lease end date informing residents of their lease end and listing the new rental rate for renewals.
-As a lease is ending, residents are required to sign a new lease or move out.
+As a lease is ending, residents are can sign a new lease or move out.

 What if I need to move before the end of my lease?